Open Now

 Remove Plumbers Putty

-If you have ever removed a tap from a sink or a sink drain and uncovered some clay-like residue under the bottom of the faucet’s body, that’s probably plumber putty, otherwise known as plumber sealant.
-Coming across a dried plumber’s putty in your sink drain is standard, so you must learn how to remove it.
-Then, you can replace plumbing fixtures cleanly without putting the new plumber’s putty over the old putty.
+Have you ever taken out a tap or a sink drain and found clay-like stuff under the faucet’s base?
+That’s likely plumber’s putty, or plumber sealant.
+It’s pretty normal to find dried putty in your sink drain, so knowing how to remove it is handy.
+This ensures you can replace fixtures neatly without layering new putty over the old.

 Need a Plumbing Service?